Kitware/CMake/Help/command/add_library.rst

 not appear in the generatedbuildsystem as a make target.
 The ``<target>`` may not be an :ref:`Imported Target <Imported Targets>` or an ``ALIAS``.
 ``ALIAS`` targets can be used as linkable targets and as targets to read properties from.
-They can also be tested for existance with the regular :command:`if(TARGET)` subcommand.
+They can also be tested for existence with the regular :command:`if(TARGET)` subcommand.
 The ``<name>`` may not be used to modify properties of ``<target>``, that is, it may not be used as the operand of :command:`set_property`, :command:`set_target_properties`,